bkokin/semester_1_capstone/README.md

 # AI CAPSTONE TEAM 4

+### Navigating Repository:
+* Exploratory work: contains exploratory data analysis from all members
+* Images: visualization of graphs derived from the analysis
+* Capstone 1: finalized notebook with the analysis
+* README: includes project overview, analysis, and recommendations

 ## Project Overview

 Computing Vision, endeavors to establish its presence in the realm of filmmaking.
 Tasked with guiding Computer Vision, our project aims to harness the power of exploratory data analysis and statistical methods to unravel the dynamics behind successful movies and translate these revelations into actionable insights.